Skip to content

 Note that \(\alpha_i\) are specified input parameters and \(\sum_i{\alpha_i} = 1\).

-Summing \ref{eq:Z3} over all plant pools shows that NPP is partitioned into biomass growth, litter production, and removed harvest.
+This is equation (3) from Zobitz, et al. (2008), augmented with the harvest and litter terms.
+Summing over all plant pools shows that NPP is partitioned into biomass growth, removed harvest, and litter production.

 Plant Death